bmeviauac01/datadriven/docs/en/lecture-notes/transactions/index.md

 - Write(A): Transaction writes the data to the memory buffer
 - FLUSH_LOG: Write the transaction log to disk

 The process of transactional logging is demonstrated in the following example.
-In this example, a transaction modifies two data elements: A is decreases by 2, and B is increased by 2.
+In this example, a transaction modifies two data elements: A is decreased by 2, and B is increased by 2.

 ### Undo transaction log

 We begin with an empty memory buffer.
-Every data is on disk.
+All data is on disk.
 The process starts by reading the data from disk.

 | Operation | A (database) | B (database) | A (buffer) | B (buffer) | Transactional log |
 |---|---|---|---|---|---|